Difference between AMQP vs JMS

 The following are the elements JMS application consists of :

 - JMS Provider: A JMS provider is a communications system that uses JMS interfaces that offers monitoring and control capabilities.
 Implementation of Java EE application requires a JMS provider.

-- JMS Clients: They are the programs or components that generate and consume messages, written in Java.
+- JMS Clients: They are the programs or components that generate and consume messages written in Java.
 Every part of the Java EE framework may serve as a client of JMS.

 Administrative tool: It enables you to link factories and destinations into a JNDI namespace.
-A JMS client could then use resource injection to enter the items controlled in the namespace and logically attach to the same entity via the
+A JMS client could then use resource injection to enter the items controlled in the namespace and logically attach them to the same entity via the

 Head to Head Comparison Between AMQP vs JMS (Infographics)